apotonick/disposable/README.md

 ## Introduction

-Disposable gives you "_Twins_" which are domain objects, decoupled from ActiveRecord, DataMapper or whatever ORM you use.
+Disposable gives you "_Twins_" which are domain objects, decoupled from ActiveRecord, ROM or whatever ORM you use.

 Twins are non-persistent domain objects.
 That is reflected in the name of the gem.
-However, they can read and write values from a persistent object.
+However, they can read from and write values to a persistent object.
+Goal is to abstract the persistence layer until data is synced to the model.

-Twins are an integral part of the [Trailblazer](https://github.com/apotonick/trailblazer) architectural style which provides clean layering of concerns.

-They give you an encapsulated alternative to delegators that many projects use to separate domain and persistence and help you restricting the domain API.
+* Twins help you design your domain layer without being restricted to your database layout by giving you composition, structs.
+* Change tracking for fields and nested structures.
+* Imperative callbacks
+* Collection semantics

-## Why?
+## API

-The goal is to have one object that delegates reading and writing to underlying object(s).
-This is a fundamental concept for cells view models, representers, and reform form objects.

-Twins may contain validations, nevertheless, in Trailblazer, validations (or "Contracts") sit one layer above.
-They still can be part of your domain, though.
+Their public API is inbelievably simple.

+1. `Twin::new` creates and populates the twin.
+1. `Twin#"reader"` returns the value or nested twin of the property.
+1. `Twin#"writer=(v)"` writes the value to the twin, not the model.
+1. `Twin#sync` writes all values to the model.
+1. `Twin#save` writes all values to the model and calls `save` on configured models.

 ## Twin